 Welcome to “Fixing U.S. Healthcare – A Doctor’s Blog.”

 U.S. healthcare was a key issue in the 2016 Presidential election.
 Bernie Sanders, Hillary Clinton and Donald Trump each promised to fix healthcare.
+Healthcare was a key issue in the 2018 mid-term elections, too.

 The Real Problem – Unsustainable Costs